-Students are encouraged to take advantage of internship opportunities to explore career options or for self-exploration.
+Students are encouraged to take advantage of internship opportunities to explore career options or for selfexploration.
 Internships may be paid or unpaid and generally last an entire term, but other schedules can be arranged with faculty approval.
 While students will be offered guidance and contacts in designing an internship, the student is responsible for securing internship openings.

 We expect our interns to represent Bryn Athyn College with integrity and professionalism.
 Students are eligible for internships once they have completed two full terms at Bryn Athyn College, have earned a cumulative GPA of 2.70 or better, and are in good standing (i.e., not on probation for academic deficiency, academic misconduct, or disciplinary reasons).
+Students may apply for a GPA waiver to the Dean of Academics if they have not met the GPA criteria.
+The waiver must be supported by the academic advisor.